paul-hammant/tbd/content/vcs-choices/index.md

 2008[![](/images/ext.png)](https://github.com/blog/42-commit-comments).
 From that moment it was clear that to compete with Github your would need integrated code-review functionality, and Perforce didn't have one.
 Later though, the Perforce people, in partnership with GitLab would launch a portal capability for Perforce that included code review.
-It is a VM applicance that interoperates with the canonical 'p4d' server daemon.
+It is a VM appliance that interoperates with the canonical 'p4d' server daemon.
 Not all existing Perforce licensees have installed it.

 ### Git Fusion

-There's a VM applicance from the Perforce people, that can sit in your infrastructure and mediate between the perforce server, and your wish to use Git in a Git-idiomatic way on your dev workstation.
-This mode of operation doesn't have the read-only bit feature, and also maintains
+There's a VM appliance from the Perforce people, that can sit in your infrastructure and mediate between the perforce server, and your wish to use Git in a Git-idiomatic way on your dev workstation.
+This mode of operation does not have the read-only bit feature, and also maintains

 With a Git-fusion clone from a Perforce repository, if a client spec was specified, you get the constrained